-Changes in the fair value of financial assets at FVTPL are recognised in "net gain on investments" in profit or loss.
-Impairment losses (and reversal of impairment losses) are not reported seperately from other changes in fair value or net gain in investment.
+Changes in the fair value of financial assets at FVTPL are recognised in profit or loss.
+Impairment losses (and reversal of impairment losses) are not reported seperately from other changes in fair value.

 Debt instruments are subsequently measured at amortised cost using the effective interest ("EIR") method.
 The EIR is the rate that exactly discounts the estimated future cash receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset.